Self-hosted Agent Configuration

 Identity and Engine

 username— the agent's Mutiro handle.
 Set when you ranmutiro agents create.
 Don't change it manually.api_key— leave it as${MUTIRO_AGENT_API_KEY}.
 Put the actual key in a.envfile beside the yaml or export it in your shell.
 The CLI prints the key once when you create the agent.hosting_mode— generated marker for the runtime tier.
 Mutiro uses it to branch guidance and client behavior.
-Don't change it manually.engine—genieis the default and the engine wired to LLM providers.
-If you want to drive the agent from a custom brain you wrote yourself, see swap the brain.
+Don't change it manually.engine—genieis the default and the engine wired to LLM providers and the tool catalog below.
+If you want to drive the agent from a different brain process instead of Genie, see swap the brain.

 Display name, bio, avatar, allowlist